These self-lubricating condoms might encourage more people to use them

 One of the graduate students working in Grinstaff’s lab, Stacy Chin, has helped found a company to commercialize the product.
 The company, called Hydroglyde Coatings, plans to start human testing of the new condoms late this year or early next year, Grinstaff said.

-They hope their product is a little less messier and simpler to use than standard condoms with a lubricant.
+They hope their product is a little less messy and simpler to use than standard condoms with a lubricant.

 "Condom-associated discomfort is a common ‘turn-off’ and a highly cited reason for persuading one’s partner to forgo using condoms, so many individuals choose to use lubricants to decrease this discomfort," the team wrote.